 When you want to store the files that are accessed once in three months, you can opt for Google Cloud Storage Coldline and AWS Amazon Glacier.

 These services are used to store log data of an application for future purposes.
 Data stored in these services are retrieved as quickly as possible.
 GCP and AWS will charge you to retrieve data per GB.

 Here are the summarized features of Google Cloud Storage Coldline vs. Amazon Glacier.

 |First-byte Latency||Milliseconds (identical to Cloud Storage Standard)||Minutes to hours|

 |Deployment Locality||Multi-Regional or Regional||Regional|

 |Minimum Storage Period||90 days||90 days|

-Both GCP and AWS will charge you based on the amount of data stored per month.
-For instance, in AWS, when you store data for five days, it will still charge you for 90 days (which is the minimum storage period), but Google Cloud Platform will charge you for 5 days only.
+Both Google Cloud and AWS will charge you based on the amount of data stored per month.
+For instance, in AWS, when you store data for five days, it will still charge you for 90 days (which is the minimum storage period), but Google Cloud Platform will charge you for five days only.

-Every cloud provider offers different storage services that fit your cloud application requirements.
-Hence, you must choose the best storage service that will help your application to run smoothly and provide valuable services to the users.
-Your choice of storage service can significantly reduce your cloud spending since not all the data needs to be accessed frequently; hence it does not require high-speed data processing.
+Every cloud service provider offers different storage services that fit your cloud application requirements.
+Hence, you must choose the best storage service to help your application run smoothly and provide valuable services to the users.
+Your cloud service choice can significantly reduce your spending since not all the data needs to be accessed frequently; hence it does not require high-speed data processing.